NodeBB/docs/src/templates/installing/os/template.md

 {{nodebb.setup}}
 ```

 A series of questions will be prompted with defaults in parentheses.
 The default settings are for a local server listening on the default port `4567` with a MongoDB instance listening on port `27017`.
 When prompted for the mongodb username and password, enter `nodebb`, and the password that you configured earlier.
 Once connectivity to the database is confirmed the setup will prompt that initial user setup is running.
 Since this is a fresh NodeBB install a forum administrator must be configured.
-Enter the desired administrator information.
+Enter the desired administrator information (this is what you will log into your forum with).
 This will culminate in a `NodeBB Setup Completed` message.

 **Note**: When entering your site URL, make sure it is _exactly_ what you plan on accessing your site at.
 If you plan on visiting `http://example.org` to open your forum, then enter exactly `http://example.org`.